pollen-robotics/website/content/reachy.md

       text : "
 #### Build new health service with Reachy

-Reachy can replace the mechanical tasks execution, undoubtedly bringing joy and confidence to the patients and medical personnel.
+Reachy is accurate, never-tired, always in a good mood.
+A perfect social assistant for people in need

 ##### Where?

-welcome desk / entrance of a public event, hospitals, medical enterprises, old and dependent people accommodation establishments, retirement houses, sign language institutions etc
+welcome desk, hospitals, medical enterprises, old and dependent people accommodation establishments, retirement houses, sign language institutions etc

 ##### Application examples